Edward John Eyre: Overland to Albany

 Eyre, together with his aboriginal companion Wylie, was the first European to traverse the coastline of the Great Australian Bight and the Nullarbor Plain by land in 1840–1841, on an almost 2000 mi trip to Albany, Western Australia.
 He had originally led the expedition with John Baxter and three aboriginal people.

 On 29 April 1841, two of the aboriginal people killed Baxter and left with most of the supplies.
-Eyre and Wylie were only able to survive because they chanced to encounter, at a bay near Esperance, Western Australia, the French whaling ship Mississippi, under the command of an Englishman, Captain Thomas Rossiter, for whom Eyre named the location Rossiter Bay.
-In 1845 he returned to England on board the Symmetry, leaving Port Adelaide on 16 December 1844, and sailing via Cape Town, under Captain Elder.
+Eyre and Wylie survived only because they chanced to encounter at a bay near Esperance, Western Australia, the French whaling ship Mississippi, under the command of an Englishman, Captain Thomas Rossiter, for whom Eyre named the location Rossiter Bay.
+In 1845, he returned to England on board the Symmetry, leaving Port Adelaide on 16 December 1844, and sailing via Cape Town, under Captain Elder.
 Upon reaching England, the Symmetry called first at Deal, Kent on 11 May 1845, before anchoring at London on 12 May.
 He brought with him two aboriginal boys, one of whom was Warrulan.

 Once in England, he published a narrative of his travels.